-Lesson Title: Multiplication of surds - Part 2 Theme: Numbers a and Numeration Lesson Number: M1-L092 Class: SSS 1 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils will Write the prob lem in Opening on the be able to multiply surds. board.
+Lesson Title: Multiplication of surds - Part Theme: Numbers and Numeration 2 Lesson Number: M1-L092 Class: SSS 1 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils will Write the problem in Opening on t be able to multiply surds. board.